waku-org/nwaku/docs/tutorial/db-migration.md

 - `removeTableX`: What the script does.
 - `down`: This script `downgrade`s the database from `user-version = 00002` to the `user-version = 00001`.

-There can be more that one migration file for the same `user-version`.
+There can be more than one migration file for the same `user-version`.
 The migration process will consider all such files while upgrading/downgrading the database.
 Note that currently we **DO NOT** support **down migration**.

-# Users Guide
+# User Guide
-Migrations work out of box.
-However, if you want to be extra sure, please take a backup of the SQLite database prior to installing the new release of nim-waku since we currently don't support downgrades of DB.
+Migrations work out of the box.
+However, if you want to be extra sure, please take a backup of the SQLite database prior to upgrading your nim-waku version since we currently don't support downgrades of DB.